-- "The St Martin's Lane Academy was set up in 1735 under the guidance of William Hogarth (1697-1764) and continued to operate until 1767 when its furnishings and materials were removed to Pall Mall for use in the new Royal Academy Schools. - About 80 fine artists were associated with the Academy and Hogarth has told us that 30 to 40 artists enrolled for each season which offered life drawing classes every evening from October to March for two guineas.
-It was the only drawing school in London that offered a female model twice weekly.
-Among the artists who attended were amongst them the most well-known artists of the period, including Thomas Gainsborough, Joseph Nollekans, Allan Ramsay, Richard Wilson, Johann Zoffany and Richard Cosway, who we shall see later was intimately associated with Mary Moser. - It was the centre of artistic training in London until it became subsumed into the Royal Academy.
-In the centre foreground is George Michael Moser (1704-1783) who by 1760 was director of this academy.
-He had been organising life classes in London since the 1730s and went on to be the first Keeper of the RA Schools. - Other identified figures include John Malin who is shown reaching into the cupboard, and who later became the porter and occasional model at the RA Schools.
+- And here it is, "The St Martin's Lane Academy" (founded in 1735).
+William Hogarth (1697-1764) married Sir James Thornhill's (1675-1734) daughter and in due course took over Thornhill's academy and then founded this one after Thornhill died.
+It continued to operate until 1767 when its furnishings and materials were removed to Pall Mall for use in the new Royal Academy Schools. - This is a painting of the life class.
+About 80 artists were associated with the Academy and 30 to 40 artists enrolled for each season which offered life drawing classes every evening from October to March for two guineas.
+Life drawing was mostly from the male model as we see here, but St Martin's was the only drawing school in London that offered a female model twice weekly.
+Among the artists who attended were amongst them the most well-known artists of the period, including Thomas Gainsborough, Allan Ramsay, Richard Wilson, Johann Zoffany and Richard Cosway, who we shall see later was intimately associated with Mary Moser.

+• It was the centre of artistic training in London until it became subsumed into the Royal Academy.
+In the centre foreground looking at us is George Michael Moser (1704-1783) who by 1760 was director of this academy.
+He had been organising life classes in London since the 1730s and he went on to be the first Keeper of the RA Schools.

+• Other identified figures include John Malin who is shown reaching into the cupboard, and who later became the porter and occasional model at the RA Schools.
 To his right is Giuseppe Marchi who travelled from Italy in 1752 to be the studio assistant of Sir Joshua Reynolds.
 At the back of the room are casts of antique busts and framed life drawings in chalk, both of which would have been present to act as fine exemplars for artists attending this academy."
 (Royal Academy website)